overvis/opcb-release/README.md

 ### Runtime details

-OPCB-221 runtime is installed as systemd service `opcb`.
+OPCB-221 runtime is installed as a systemd service `opcb`.
 Start, stop or restart this service as needed.

 ### Checking the system journal